Division

 How many times does 5 go into 10?

 How many times does 4 go into 10?
-How many are leftover?
+How many slots are empty?

 How many times does 5 go into 12?
-How many are leftover?
+How many slots are empty?

 How many times does 3 go into 10?
-How many are leftover?
+How many slots are empty?

 Division Games